webqit/webflo/README.md

 > **Note**
 > <br>If your HTML files are actually based off the `public` directory, you'll need to tell the above command to run in the `public` directory either by configuring the bundler via `oohtml config bundler` or by rewriting the command with a prefix: `cd public && oohtml bundle --recursive --auto-embed=page`.

+## Getting Involved

+All forms of contributions and PR are welcome!
+To report bugs or request features, please submit an [issue](https://github.com/webqit/webflo/issues).
+For general discussions, ideation or community help, please join our github [Discussions](https://github.com/webqit/webflo/discussions).

+## License

+MIT.